‘The View’ Host Doesn’t Back Down, Calls Donald Trump ‘Illegitimate President’

 Sunny Hostin, who as The Inquisitr reported on September 12 remarked that the Trump Administration allowed the people of Puerto Rico to die, continued her criticism on the September 13 episode of the series by calling Trump an “illegitimate president.”

-Her comments came on the heels of two tweets by the president which read:
+Her comments came on the heels of two tweets by the president, which can be seen below.

-“3000 people did not die in the two hurricanes that hit Puerto Rico.
-When I left the Island, AFTER the storm had hit, they had anywhere from 6 to 18 deaths.
-As time went by it did not go up by much.
-Then, a long time later, they started to report really large numbers, like 3000…”

-He then sent out a second tweet which stated, “This was done by the Democrats in order to make me look as bad as possible when I was successfully raising Billions of Dollars to help rebuild Puerto Rico.
-If a person died for any reason, like old age, just add them onto the list.
-Bad politics.
-I love Puerto Rico!”

 3000 people did not die in the two hurricanes that hit Puerto Rico.
 When I left the Island, AFTER the storm had hit, they had anywhere from 6 to 18 deaths.
 As time went by it did not go up by much.
 Then, a long time later, they started to report really large numbers, like 3000…